rojlog/pattern_recognition/README.md

 ## Compilation Example

-From the root directory, run:
+From the main directory, run:

 build p01